 Personal independence payment, disability living allowance and attendance allowance will transfer to the Scottish Government.
 When they transfer, you'll continue to get benefit but if you live in Scotland it will be paid by Social Security Scotland, the new agency delivering Scottish benefits.
 The Scottish Government plans to make changes to how these benefits operate as it develops the new disability assistance.

 Disability living allowance for children will be the first of these benefits to transfer, followed by personal independence payment and then attendance allowance.
 The new Scottish benefit replacing disability living allowance for children will be called child disability payment.
-The plan to introduce child disability payment in summer 2020 has been delayed due to the coronavirus outbreak.
-The plan to replace personal independence payment from spring 2021 has been delayed for the same reason.
-Read the Scottish Government announcement on the delays.
+The plan to introduce child disability payment in summer 2020 was delayed due to the coronavirus outbreak.
+The Scottish Government has announced that Social Security Scotland will start taking applications for Scottish child payment from summer 2021.
+Initially this will just be in three local authority areas (Dundee City, Perth and Kinross and the Western Isles) and then it will be rolled out across Scotland for new applicaitons from autumn 2021.
+Read the Scottish Government announcement on this.

 There will be few changes to the eligibility rules at the point that disability benefits transfer.
 The Scottish Government is consulting on changes it might make in the longer term.